Processing entangled photons in high dimensions with a programmable light converter: Results

+Next, we showcase the universality and reconfigurability of the MPLC platform by programming Haar random unitary matrices, which are of great interest for applications such as boson sampling\cite{zhong2020quantum,carolan2015universal} and quantum cryptography\cite{hayden2004randomizing}.
+We experimentally implement 400 random four-dimensional unitary transformations on four spatial modes (two modes per photon), sampled according to the Haar measure\cite{zyczkowski1994random}.
+For each random unitary, the coincidence rates between all pairs of output modes are measured.
+The probability distribution of the coincidence rates for different unitary transformations is presented in the inset of fig. \ref{fig:3}a.
+For random transformations, according to the Porter-Thomas distribution, a negative exponential distribution is theoretically expected (black line)\cite{boixo2018characterizing,porter1956fluctuations}, with good agreement with the experimental results (blue dots).
 As a measure of the resemblance between the experimentally measured correlations between each pair of modes $P_i^{exp}$ and the theoretical predictions $P_i^{th}$ for each unitary transformation, we utilize the commonly used statistical fidelity defined as $F_s=\sum_i\sqrt{P_i^{exp}P_i^{th}}$\cite{carolan2015universal}.
 A histogram of the 400 statistical fidelity values is presented in fig. \ref{fig:3}a.
 The average statistical fidelity obtained in our experiment is $F_s = 88.9\pm 0.3\%$.
 The fidelity can be improved even further by increasing the number of planes in the MPLC.
 To show this, we simulate the performance of the MPLC for random transformations as a function of the number of planes (fig. \ref{fig:3}b).
-Statistical fidelities of up to $98\pm 2\%$ can be obtained by as few as 10 planes.
-The high statistical fidelities we obtain between the MPLC generated transformations and the target Haar transformations, manifest the capability of MPLC to generate arbitrary unitary transformations, as by definition Haar matrices uniformly sample the space of all unitary transformations\cite{taballione2021universal}.
+Statistical fidelities of up to $98\pm 2\%$ can be obtained by as few as ten planes.
+The high statistical fidelities that we obtain between the MPLC generated transformations and the target Haar transformations, manifest the capability of MPLC to generate arbitrary unitary transformations, as by definition Haar matrices uniformly sample the space of all unitary transformations\cite{taballione2021universal}.